Coronavirus: Nursing home in lockdown after staff member tests positive for Covid-19

 Ellerslie Gardens Lifecare is in lockdown after a staff member tested positive for Covid-19.

-Family members whose relatives may have been in contact with carer who was on duty on March 15 and 16 have been contacted by phone.
+Family members whose relatives may have been in contact with a carer who was on duty on March 15 and 16 have been contacted by phone.

-Relatives of all 80 family members have been sent an email advising them of the situation and the 48-hour lock down.
+Relatives of all 80 family members have been sent an email advising them of the situation and the 48-hour lockdown.

 READ MORE: